Pjs26/Retail-Orders-Analysis/README.md

 Ultimately, data analytics helps retailers boost sales, cut costs, and improve customer satisfaction and loyalty.

 #### **Questions to Address**
-1. Find the top 10 highest revenue generating products
+1. Find the top 10 highest revenue generating products?
-2. Find the top 5 highest selling products in each region
+2. Find the top 5 highest selling products in each region?
-3. Find the month over growth comparison for 2022 and 2023
+3. Find the month over growth comparison for 2022 and 2023?
-4. For each category which month has the highest sales
+4. For each category which month has the highest sales?
-5. Which sub-category had highest growth by profit in 2023 compared to 2022
+5. Which sub-category had highest growth by profit in 2023 compared to 2022?

 **Task 1:** Download the Retail Orders Dataset using the Kaggle API in a Jupyter notebook.